Dr. Amy Schulting specializes in Dyslexia and ADHD and is passionate about supporting students and their families.

 In her free time, Jessica enjoys spending time at local breweries, playing trivia, and getting outside with her dog and her wife.

-In her spare time, Meg enjoys cooking, trying new restaurants, hiking, and spending time with her husband and dog.
+In her free time, Sue enjoys mountain biking, hiking, skiing, and adventuring with her husband and four children.

-If you have any questions or are interested in learning more about neuropsychological evaluations or tutoring services, reach out today and Hannah will help get them answered!
+If you have any questions or are interested in learning more about neuropsychological evaluations or tutoring services, reach out today and Stephanie will help get them answered!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.